oracle/node-oracledb/test/README.md

 ### <a name="ORA-03114"></a> 5.4 ORA-03114: not connected to ORACLE

-We first encoutered this error with `test/callTimeout.js`.
-It uses some hard-coded variables as assertion condition, which may lead to assertion fail in slow network situation.
+We first encountered this error with `test/callTimeout.js`.
+It uses some hard-coded variables as assertion conditions, which may lead to assertion fails in slow networks.

-The solution is commenting out this line `sqlnet.recv_timeout=<minutes>` from `sqlnet.ora` file.
+The solution is to comment out the line `sqlnet.recv_timeout=<minutes>` from the `sqlnet.ora` file.